cuba/PiuPiu/README.md

     // undesirable status code such as a 4xx or 5xx if let error = response.error {
         // Throwing an error in any callback will trigger the `error` callback.
-        // This allows us to pool all our errors in one place. throw error
+        // This allows us to pool all the errors in one place. throw error
     }

     return try response.decode(Post.self)
 }).replace({ post -> ResponseFuture<EnrichedPost> in
-    // Perform some operation operation that itself requires a future
+    // Perform some operation that itself uses a future
-    // such as something heavy like markdown parsing. return self.enrich(post: post)
+    // such as something heavy like markdown parsing.
+    // Any callback can be transformed to a future. return self.enrich(post: post)
 }).join({ enrichedPost -> ResponseFuture<User> in
     // Joins a future with another one returning both results